hli30/JustGotReel-Public/README.md

 # Just Got Reel
 A casual mobile game created using Unity.
-It is no longer, but was once deployed on both iOS and Android through Apple Store and Google Play.
+It was once deployed on both iOS and Android through Apple Store and Google Play.
 During the time it was deployed, it generated $1.22 USD of Ad revenue.
 This repo is for showcase purposes.
 The code/assets for the project are in a private repo.

 ## Description
 A fishing casual game inspired by the fishing mini-game in Stardew Valley.
 The main mechanic is to tap/hold a button to align the "Reel Bar" with the "Fish Bar" on the side of the screen to "catch" fish.
 The Reel Bar has acceleration and gravity applied to it, through holding and releasing the button.
 The Fish Bar randomly move from position to position, pausing for a little bit between each move.
 Together, creating a mini-game requiring precision and timing.
 The game loop is based on timed rounds, each round ends when player runs out of "Fuel" (timer), the fuel can be upgraded.
 Furthermore, the game features: